Emergency Online Safety Action Plan

 You are not the criminal.

-Many young people experience this.
-Support works.
-Removal is often possible.
+Many young people experience situations like this.

 Tell a trusted adult immediately.

-Step 10: Contact Authorities When Necessary
+Step 10: Contact Authorities When Needed

-Someone threatens to share sexual images
+Someone threatens sexual images

-Someone asks you for sexual content
+Someone pressures you for sexual content

-Someone tries to meet you
+Someone tries to meet you offline

 Threats continue after blocking